dclnbrght/web/content-software/fullstack-software-engineers-in-the-ai-era.md

 Before taking on software architecture and management roles, I worked as a software engineer for many years, across several industries, in companies of various sizes.
 My job title was always *“Software Engineer”*, with various prefixes to indicate my level of experience, from junior to principal.
 However, my  job title never included words such as frontend, mobile, backend, QA, devops, infrastructure, site reliability etc, I was just a software engineer that developed and delivered software for customers.

-Working at smaller companies was especially fun because there were opportunities to wear many different hats, effectively as a *“one person”* team.
-Although I didn’t think about it this way at the time, performing many roles was just part of the job.
+Working at smaller companies was especially fun as there were opportunities to wear many different hats.
+I was effectively working as a *“one person”* team, although I didn’t think about it this way at the time, performing many roles was just part of the job.

 When a new product feature / module / app was to be developed, I started by putting on my *“product owner”* hat and went to visit the customer, to gather requirements (including trips in a field technicians van and the jumpseat of a commercial airliner).
 I took notes and when I got back to the office I put on my *“software architect”* hat, sketched out some amazing masterpieces on a whiteboard; component diagrams, data models, integration flows etc. These were discussed with my peers or my boss and once everyone was happy I put on my *“product owner”* hat again, to create a work breakdown and a best guess at a delivery timeline.